CIHR Peer Review Manual for New Investigator Salary Award Applications

 2.3.1 Face-to-face review (Stage 2)

-The objectives of the face-to-face review of the peer review process are to:
+The objective of the face-to-face review of the peer review process is to validate the rank list of applications.

 Because of the rigorous streamlining that is completed following the first stage of the peer review process, peer reviewers of the second stage will have more time to judge and discriminate between potentially successful applications and ultimately, identify the most deserving applications to receive funding.